Foundations of a Compositional Systems Biology: Composition framework

-By providing a general interface with standard methods of composition, we open the framework to all possible models—it could support a simulation module, configured by passing in parameters or model file, receiving initial conditions through the input ports and returning simulation results as an output.
+By providing a general interface with standard methods of composition, we open the framework to many possible methods—it could support a simulation module, configured by passing in parameters or model file, receiving initial conditions through the input ports and returning simulation results as an output.
 It could be a translator, which reads an input dataset and converts it to a format understood by a different simulator.
-It could be an cell agent, with a specific cellular phenotype specified in the config, and an update function that maps its sensory or chemical inputs to behavioral outputs.
-It could be a neural network, configured by weights and other parameters.
+It could be a cell agent, with a specific cellular phenotype specified in the config, and an update function that maps its sensory inputs to behavioral outputs.
+It could be a neural network, configured by weights and meta-parameters.
 Or a figure generator that reads the simulation state as input, and returns a rendered figure as output.
-The options are endless, keeping the framework open-ended.
+The options are endless, keeping the framework open-ended to evolve with user needs.

-\textbf{Stores} facilitate interactions between processes by holding and managing the externalized variables, and serve as conduits through which processes connect.
-Graphically represented as circles in Figure \ref{fig:store_diagram}, stores are nodes that hold values defined by data types.
+\textbf{Stores} (Fig. \ref{fig:composition_framework}d) facilitate interactions between processes by holding and managing the externalized variables, and serve as conduits through which processes connect.
+Graphically represented as circles, stores are nodes that hold values defined by data types.
 In a type system, each type dictates how processes can interconnect; processes can only link to a store through a port that share the same type, ensuring coherence.
-Types may capture information such as units (meters, moles, liters), data types (integers, arrays, dictionaries), or more complex types like position coordinates (x, y, z) or images.
+Types may capture information such as units (Joules, moles, meters), data types (integers, arrays, dictionaries), or more complex types like position coordinates (x, y, z) or images.
 By reporting the type of our datasets, we can implement accurate connections and facilitate automatic composition.
-Stores can also be nested within each other using a place graph (Fig. \ref{fig:store_diagram}BC)—sometimes called a tree or forest graph—this format facilitates the structuring complex biological data into a format that reflects the hierarchical organization of biological states.
+Stores can also be nested within each other using a place graph (Fig. \ref{fig:composition_framework}e,f)—sometimes called a tree or forest graph—this format facilitates the structuring complex biological data into a format that reflects the hierarchical organization of biological states.